girishji/scope.vim/README.md

 ### Commands

 The above functions have equivalent commands that can be invoked from the command line.
-The primary command is `:Scope`, with the function name as its only argument.
+The primary command is `:Scope`, with the function name as its only argument except for `File` and `Grep`.
 These commands are primarily provided for convenience.
 The main interface, as described above, is through key mappings.

-For example, to initiate a file search, use the command `:Scope File`.
-Typing `:Scope <Tab>` will display all available functions.
+For example, to initiate a buffer search, use the command `:Scope Buffer` or `:Scope buffer`.
+Typing `:Scope <Tab>` will display all available functions. `Find` and `Grep` take additional arguments.

+###### `:Scope [File|file] [dir]`

+Invokes a file search in the 'dir' directory.
+If 'dir' is empty, the current directory is used.

+###### `:Scope [Grep|grep] [str]`

+Starts a live search with 'str' as the initial search string if non-empty.

 ### Key Mappings